What are our testing objectives?

 The Auto-scripting feature saves testers a lot of time by partially automating the process of documenting detailed, stepped-out test scripts.

 We document a single test script in detail from the beginning to end.
 As we do so, we indicate where our variables (such as, "Operating System," and "Avoid Highways,") are in each sentence.
 That's it.
 As soon as we document a single test in this way, we're ready to export every one of our tests.

-From there, Hexawise automatically modifies the single template test script we create and inserts the appropriate Values into every test in your plan (whether our plan has 10 tests or 1,000).
+From there, Hexawise automatically modifies the single template test script we create and inserts the appropriate Values into every test in your model (whether it has 10 tests or 1,000).

 We can even add simple Expected Results to our detailed test scripts

-If you describe Expected Results like the one above on the "Manual Auto-Scripts" screen, Hexawise will automatically add Expected Results into every applicable test step in every applicable test in your plan.
-As we entered this Expected Result, every test in this plan will show this Expected Result after Test Step 14.
+If you describe Expected Results like the one above on the "Manual Auto-Scripts" screen, Hexawise will automatically add Expected Results into every applicable test step in every applicable test in your model.
+As we entered this Expected Result, every test that meets the condition will show it after Test Step 14.